 Carter Harris was born April 15, 1856 on a small plantation in Red Bank, Mississippi.
-A son of the master and an enslaved mother, Harris was of Black, White, and possibly Native American heritage.
-Despite the disadvantages that came with being the son of a slave, Carter managed to receive a fair amount of education.
+A son of a plantation owner and an enslaved mother, Harris was of Black, white, and possibly Native American heritage.
+Despite the disadvantages that came with being the son of an enslaved person, Carter managed to receive a fair amount of education.
 He held numerous jobs and lived in several different states before settling into a forty-eight year career at ISNU.
 During his long tenure he often said that he had seen three wars, hoop skirts, carpet baggers, boyish bobs, the Depression, and the New Deal.
 Harris had memories of being a small child during the Civil War and seeing long lines of Union soldiers pass by the plantation.
-Most particularly he remembered seeing General Grant during this time.
+Most particularly he remembered seeing General Ulysses S. Grant during this time.
 Harris also loved to tell stories of making the acquaintance of a young telegraph operator nine years his senior named Thomas Edison.

 Born in Mississippi, he also spent time in Holly Springs, MO, Memphis, Nashville, TN, and Washington D.C.
-While in Nashville he worked for a law firm; part of his pay was being able to take classes at Fisk University.
+While in Nashville he worked for a law firm; part of his pay was being able to take classes at Fisk University, a historically Black college.
 He gained sufficient education to obtain a teaching position.
 During Reconstruction, Harris left teaching for government appointed positions, first as a postmaster in Memphis and later as a revenue collector in western Tennessee.
-He was invited to Washington D.C. by President Garfield who offered him an appointment there but he refused.
-When Cleveland was elected, Harris found himself out of a government position.
-He tried the grocery business but his venture failed.
+He was invited to Washington D.C. by President James A. Garfield who offered him an appointment there, but he refused.
+When Grover Cleveland was elected President of the United States, Harris found himself out of a government position.
+He tried the grocery business, but his venture failed.
 By the time he took the job at ISNU he had also worked as a tobacco tester, carpenter, painter, paper hanger and church lecturer.
 In an interview late in his career, he expressed how important receiving a regular paycheck was to him.